pypa/wheel/docs/index.rst

     --universal        Specifies that a pure-python wheel is "universal" (i.e., it works on any version of Python).
 This equates to the tag "py2.py3".
-    --python-tag XXX   Specifies the precide python version tag to use for a pure-python wheel.
+    --python-tag XXX   Specifies the precise python version tag to use for a pure-python wheel.

 Neither of these two flags have any effect when used on a project that includes